Meet the Staff

 Jennifer Wiggins, MA

 Jennifer Wiggins is a counselor who sees students confidentially around the areas of sexual assault, relationship violence, and stalking.
 Additionally, she specializes in serving historically marginalized communities.
 Jennifer is available to offer students clinical services, as well as consultation, advocacy, and support regarding accommodations, academics, medical and judicial options, and navigating on and off-campus resources.
-She is also the staff advisor to SAPE, the Sexual Assault Peer Educators and helps to coordinate gender violence programming such as BLAST and GLOW, and is the co-founder of the Shades of Saxa retreat.
+She is the staff advisor to the Sexual Assault Peer Educators (SAPE) and helps to coordinate wellness programming such as BLAST and GLOW, and is the co-founder of the Shades of Saxa retreat.